Yasunori Mitsuda: Career

 Although his official job title was as a composer, Mitsuda found himself working more as a sound engineer.
-Over the next two years, he created sound effects for Hanjuku Hero, Final Fantasy V, The 7th Saga, Secret of Mana, and Romancing SaGa 2.
+Over the next two years, he created sound effects for Hanjuku Hero, Final Fantasy V, Secret of Mana, and Romancing SaGa 2.
 In 1994, realizing that he would never get a chance to move up to a real composition duty without some drastic action and feeling concerned about his low pay, he gave Square's vice president, Hironobu Sakaguchi, an ultimatum: let him compose, or he would quit.
 Sakaguchi assigned the young musician to the team working on Chrono Trigger, telling him that "after you finish it, maybe your salary will go up".
 Mitsuda was assigned as the sole composer for the game, in the end creating 54 tracks for the final release.
 Mitsuda drove himself to work hard on the score, frequently working until he passed out, and would awake with ideas for songs such as the ending theme for the game.
-He worked himself so hard that he developed stomach ulcers and had to be hospitalized, which led Uematsu to finish the remaining tracks for him.
+He worked himself so hard that he developed stomach ulcers and had to be hospitalized, which led Nobuo Uematsu to finish the remaining tracks for him.

 Chrono Trigger proved a great success, and the soundtrack proved popular with fans.
 Mitsuda claims that it is his "landmark" title, which "matured" him.
-He attributes its success with fans to his use of folk and jazz styling, rather than the "semi-orchestral" style popular in game music at the time.
+He attributes its success to folk and jazz music, rather than the "semi-orchestral" style popular in game music at the time.
 Following Chrono Trigger, Mitsuda composed the soundtrack for Front Mission: Gun Hazard, again with Uematsu.
 According to Uematsu, Mitsuda again worked so much that he eventually defecated blood out of stress and physical problems.
 Mitsuda worked on three more titles for Square: Tobal No. 1 and Radical Dreamers: Nusumenai Hōseki both in 1996, and Xenogears in 1998, which featured the first ballad in a Square game, the Celtic ending theme "Small Two of Pieces" sung by Joanne Hogg.
 Mitsuda also during this period produced albums of arranged music of his original scores, creating acid jazz remixes in Chrono Trigger Arranged Version: The Brink of Time and a Celtic arrangement album of Xenogears music, Creid.
 In July 1998, following up on what he had said in his original interview with the company, Mitsuda left Square to work as a freelance composer, the first of several of Square's composers to do so.